Storm heads for China after shutting down south Taiwan

 In August 2009, typhoon Morakot cut a wide swathe of destruction across southern Taiwan, leaving 700 people dead or missing, including more than 400 in a village that was buried in a landslide.

-President Ma Ying-jeou was forced to publicly apologize for the government's handling of the disaster and then-Premier Liu Chao-shiuan resigned to take responsibility.
+President Ma Ying-jeou was forced to publicly apologise for the government's handling of the disaster and then-Premier Liu Chao-shiuan resigned to take responsibility.
 Taiwanese vote in presidential elections in January.

 (Additional reporting by Clare Jim in Taipei, John Mair in Manila and Ben Blanchard in Beijing; Editing by Nick Macfie and Yoko Nishikawa)